Symmetry-resolved Entanglement Entropy, Spectra & Boundary Conformal Field Theory: Symmetry Resolution by Orbifold

 \section{Symmetry Resolution by Orbifold}

 The SREE is obtained from a weighted sum of open string partition functions with symmetry defect inserted, where weighting is done by the characters as given in eq.~\eqref{eq:zcal}.
 Such a quantity also appears in an orbifold CFT.
-In fact, the partition function of an orbifold CFT can be thought of as the sum of partition functions of all twisted sectors in the original theory.In the path integral formalism, the partition function of a twisted sector is realized by inserting the symmetry defect.
-This observation hints at the possibility of finding a connection between SREE and partition function of an orbifold CFT.
+In fact, the partition function of an orbifold CFT can be thought of as the sum of partition functions of all twisted sectors in the original theory (see, for example, section $2$, especially $2.5$ of the ref. \cite{Collier2021} for a quick exposition of these concepts).
+In the path integral formalism, the partition function of a twisted sector is realized by inserting the symmetry defect.
+This observation hints at the possibility of finding a connection between SREE and the partition function of an orbifold CFT.
 In this section, we will make this connection precise leading to a prescription for computing SREE.
-The advantage of this procedure is to bypass the evaluation of charged Renyi entropy.
+The advantage of this procedure is to bypass the evaluation of the charged Renyi entropy.

 The key role is played by the boundary states in the orbifold CFT.
-In general, the boundary states in the orbifold CFT are given by the following (they are called \textit{fractional branes} in BCFT literature),
+We remind that given a CFT invariant under a discrete group $G$, it can be gauged to produce another CFT, known as $G$-orbifold.
+In general, the boundary states in this orbifold CFT are given by the following (they are called \textit{fractional branes} in BCFT literature),